-Accompanying Dr. Birberick will be Dr. Melissa Adams-Campbell, Assistant Professor of English in the Department of English.
-Dr. Adams-Campbell received her PhD from Indiana University.
-Her research interests include work on Frances Brooke who wrote the first Canadian novel, The History of Emily Montague, Quebec history, and the cultural notion of "Americanness."
-She has spent time in Montreal.
+PROGRAM DIRECTOR: Dr. Melissa Adams-Campbell, Assistant Professor of English, joined the NIU faculty in 2011.
+She received her PhD from Indiana University, Bloomington.
+She teaches courses ranging from Early American Literature to Native American Oral Traditions to Atlantic World Travel Writing.
+Dr. Adams-Campbell's research interests include work on Frances Brooke, who wrote the first Canadian novel, The History of Emily Montague, and its representations of Mohawk marriage customs.
+She is also interested in Quebec history and First Nations relations along the Canadian-Mohawk-US border.
+She has spent time in Montreal and is familiar with the cultural diversity of the city.

 PROGRAM OVERVIEW/OBJECTIVES: The primary purpose of this program is to introduce students to the richness of Canadian culture as it is manifested in the beautiful, international city of Montreal.
-This major metropolitan center enjoys a distinctly French Canadian identity, strong

-Canadian English influences, and a truly global character as represented by its considerable ethnic, linguistic, and religious diversity.
+This major metropolitan center enjoys a distinctly French Canadian identity, strong Canadian English influences, and a truly global character as represented by its considerable ethnic, linguistic, and religious diversity.